seanwuapps/soft-components/docs/src/site-content/pages/getting-started.md

+---
+title: Getting started
+description: How to start using soft components in your project.
+---

 # Getting started

 To start using these neumorphism components, you will need to include 2 files, spoiler alert, it's the `css` and `js` files